aegis-iisc/effsynth/Oopsla22_artifact.md

-# OOPSLA 2022 Artifact
+# OOPSLA 2022 Artifact (README.md)
 ## Overview
 This Readme file contains two sections.
 The __Getting Started__ section gives the main steps for installing the dependencies using OCaml package manager (opam) followed by introducing small scripts for building and running Cobal on a sample test case.

-The second section __Step-by-step Instructions__ explains, the structure of the directory, how to run Cobalt on all the benchmarks in the paper?, undertsanding the results and how to run Cobal on an individual synthesis task in different ablation modes?
+The second section __Step-by-step Instructions__ explains the structure of the directory, how to run Cobalt on all the benchmarks in the paper?, understanding the results and how to run Cobal on an individual synthesis task in different ablation modes?

 ## Getting Started
-This is an artifact for the *Cobalt* tool associated with the submission *Specification-Guided Component-Based Synthesis from Effectful Libraries.*
+This document is an overview of the Artifact for the *Cobalt* tool associated with the submission *Specification-Guided Component-Based Synthesis from Effectful Libraries.*
-The artifact is distributed as a source control repository link.
+The Artifact is distributed as a source control repository link.

 Following are the main steps to build and run  Cobalt: